Hold on just a sec...

 0 or 3 credits

-Fall 2025 Studio Lecture Lower DivisionScienceIntroduction to the fundamental components of human-centered design, focusing on interactive computer systems.
+Fall 2026 Studio Lecture Laboratory Lower DivisionScienceIntroduction to the fundamental components of human-centered design, focusing on interactive computer systems.
 Students learn the basic tenets and methods of user-centered design, including usability and visual design principles, user research, and low-fidelity prototyping.
 The course is platform-independent and encourages students to experiment with new and emerging technologies.

-3Create concepts that address the issues in the problem statement.
+3Conduct basic analysis of situations, clients and problems, articulate problem statements, and create concepts that address the issues in the problem statement.

 No grades available